GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Task 4: Test the Bot from the Web Page

-1. Run the app from a console (`nodemon app.js`).
+1. Run your bot from a console (`nodemon app.js`).

 1. Open a new console window where you've downloaded _ngrok_ and type `ngrok http 3978`.
 Notice that `3978` is the port number where your bot is running.
 Change if you are using another port number.
-Next, save for later use the Forwarding **https** URL.
+Also copy the forwarding **https** URL.

     ![exercise8-ngrok](./images/exercise8-ngrok.png)